What is a VPN passthrough?

-A VPN passthrough is a system that connects two secured networks.
-With a VPN passthrough, you can access a remote network from behind the firewall of your router.
-The name is derived from the fact that it allows VPN traffic to move freely and pass through your router’s firewall.
+A VPN passthrough is a router feature that allows you to establish an outbound VPN connection from behind your router’s firewall.
+The name is derived from the fact that it lets virtual private network traffic pass through your router’s defenses, which might otherwise slow or prevent this movement.
 However, you shouldn’t confuse it with a VPN router, which itself implements a VPN connection.

 A VPN passthrough allows VPN traffic to move without being blocked.
 It does this by ensuring that old VPN protocols, such as PPTP and LT2P (an outdated IPsec version), don’t recognize and block the traffic.

 Even though it ‘sits’ on your router, it’s not the same as a VPN router.
 The former is a feature that allows traffic; it doesn’t do anything else on its own.
 Meanwhile, a VPN router, which can be either a hardware device with a preset VPN on it or a home router with a VPN client you set up yourself, encrypts your traffic and protects all devices connected to your network.